connorjmccabe/modglm/readme.md

 # Modglm: Evaluating interaction effects in logit and count GLMs

 The following are instructions for using the functions provided by our `modglm` code.
 We strongly encourage that users first read our accompanying manuscript before using this code.
-This manuscript is currently under review, though is available presently as a preprinted version on PsyArxiv:
+This manuscript is currently conditionally accepted, though is available presently as a preprinted version on PsyArxiv:

 https://psyarxiv.com/th94c